There are different types of tether devices.

 Electronic Monitoring Devices, Including Tether, Instead of Jail

-Electronic monitoring devices – tether is used in cases that require more intensive monitoring.
+Electronic monitoring devices, also known as tethers, are used in cases that require more intensive monitoring.
 Tether devices allow for the close supervision of a defendant while in the community.
 Schedules can enable a person to work, attend school, counseling, and other court-related obligations.
 The judge can designate restricted areas in cases with a victim.
 Progress and compliance reports are regularly sent to the court.
 Sometimes, a savvy defense lawyer can persuade a judge to order monitoring on a tether instead of jail.

-There are a lot of counties that have disbanded their Work Release Programs due to the costs involved.
+Many counties have disbanded their Work Release Programs due to the costs involved.
 Instead, these counties have started using tethers as a “House Arrest” or “Work Release.”
 A tether allows a person to remain employed and stay at home rather than sit in jail.
 The person on a tether has to pay for its use.
 It is expensive, and costs vary depending on the type of tether ordered by the court.

 Types of Tethers That Can Be Used Instead of Jail